Select Page

 Individual network centralities provide insight into the individual’s location in the network.
 The relationship between the centralities of all nodes can reveal much about the overall network structure.

 A very centralized network is dominated by one or a few very central nodes.
-If these nodes are removed or damaged, the network quickly fragments into unconnected sub-networks.
-A highly central node can become a single point of failure.
+I

 A network centralized around a well connected hub can fail abruptly if that hub is disabled or removed.
-Hubs are nodes with high degree and betweeness centrality.

 A less centralized network has no single points of failure.
 It is resilient in the face of many intentional attacks or random failures — many nodes or links can fail while allowing the remaining nodes to still reach each other over other network paths.
-Networks of low centralization fail gracefully.

 Network Reach